davis4a6/Team_Two/README.md

 ## Communication Plan

-We created a Slack group in order to communicate and share links with each other.
-We also scheduled a Zoom session to meet on Sunday 4/16/23 in order to discuss where we are at with our project and what tasks we still need to accomplish so that we can get our Segment 1 Deliverable completed.
+Our team created a group on Slack in order to communicate and share links with each other.
+We also created a recurring Zoom link and session to meet on a weekly basis and discuss where we are at with our project, as well as what tasks we still need to accomplish to get each deliverable completed.
+Our team has been really open with working together and offering help when needed.

 ## Overview